 CARDIOVASCULAR TECHNOLOGY–The college offers an Associate of Applied Science (A.A.S.)
 Degree in Cardiovascular Technology (CVT) as well as various certificate programs.
 Clinical coursework starts in the Spring and is available as a day option only.
 All applicants to clinical coursework must fulfill certain prerequisites depending on the option they select.
-Legal residents of other Maryland counties are entitled to the same tuition and admissions benefits as in-county residents at the present time.
 Fulfillment of the terms and conditions of specific articulation agreements and clinical site partnerships are admissions factors for some applicants.
-Prospective applicants should contact the Office of Admissions and Advising or the CVT program director (443-518-1560).
+Prospective applicants should contact the Office of Admissions and Advising (443-518-4230) or the CVT program director (443-518-1560).

 MID-MARYLAND ALLIED HEALTHCARE EDUCATION CONSORTIUM–Howard Community College is a participant in the Mid-Maryland Allied Healthcare Education Consortium (MMAHEC), along with Carroll Community College (CCC) and Frederick Community College (FCC).
 Various combined degree and certificate options, admissions, and in-county tuition benefits are available in selected clinical health career programs for students at consortium institutions.
-HCC students who are legal residents of Howard County will be treated as in-county students for the clinical component of CCC’s Physical Therapist Assistant Program and FCC’s Surgical Technology and Respiratory Care programs.
+HCC students who are legal residents of Howard County will be treated as in-county students for the clinical component of FCC’s Bioprocessing, Surgical Technology, Nuclear Medicine Technology, and Respiratory Care programs.
 Students from CCC have special access to HCC’s Emergency Medical Technician-Paramedic Program.
 Students from CCC and FCC have special access to HCC’s Cardiovascular Technology Program.

 Mt.
-Airy COLLEGE Center FOR HEALTH CARE EDUCATION–Howard Community College, along with Carroll Community College and Frederick Community College, is entering a partnership at the Mount Airy College Center for Health Care Education for selected clinical allied health programs.
-More information about these programs is available at www.howardcc.edu/mtairy, or by contacting the Office of Admissions and Advising.
+Airy COLLEGE Center FOR HEALTH CARE EDUCATION–Howard Community College, along with Carroll Community College and Frederick Community College, has entered a partnership at the Mount Airy College Center for Health Care Education for selected clinical allied health programs.
+More information about these programs is available at mtairycollegecenter.com, or by contacting the Office of Admissions and Advising.